FedyT/Simple-Damage-Meter/README.md

 ## **Overview** 🧐

 Welcome to the **Simple Damage Meter** project!
-This ongoing personal learning project explores the exciting world of World of Warcraft addon development.
-The primary goal is not to compete with massive, feature-rich addons, but rather to provide a simple and lightweight solution for players—especially those with low-end PCs—who need minimal resource usage while still being able to track important data, like damage done in combat.
+This ongoing personal learning project explores the exciting world of **World of Warcraft** addon development.
+The primary goal is not to compete with massive, feature-rich addons, but rather to provide a **simple** and **lightweight solution** for players—especially those with low-end PCs—who need minimal resource usage while still being able to track important data, like damage done in combat.

 ## **Purpose** 🎯

 The main goal of this addon is to **track and display the total damage** done by players in a group or raid.
-It’s designed to use minimal resources and offer a **clean, intuitive interface**.
+It’s designed to use **minimal resources** and offer a **clean, intuitive interface**.
 Right now, the functionality is focused on showing **damage data**, but future updates will include more advanced features, such as **UI customization** and detailed **damage statistics**.

 ## **Why Lightweight?** ⚙️

 This addon is built with **low-end PC players** in mind.
 It uses **minimal system resources**, so even players with older hardware can benefit from this tool without worrying about performance issues.
-The focus is on simplicity, intuitiveness, and **optimized resource consumption**.
+The focus is on **simplicity**, **intuitiveness**, and **optimized resource consumption**.

 ---